 - Preheat a gas grill to medium.

-- Cover grill and cook until pork is nicely browned underneath and onions are softening, about 10 minutes.
+- Arrange pork in the center of the grill; reserve the marinade.
+Lay the red onion slices on the cooler section of the grill.
+Cover grill and cook until pork is nicely browned underneath and onions are softening, about 10 minutes.

-- Baste pork and onions liberally with reserved marinade.
+- Turn pork and onions over.
+Baste pork and onions liberally with reserved marinade.
 Discard any remaining marinade.

-- Add remaining salsa, apricots, parsley, lemon zest and avocado; season with salt and stir gently.
+- Chop the onion slices and transfer to a bowl.
+Add remaining salsa, apricots, parsley, lemon zest and avocado; season with salt and stir gently.